 National Forklift Safety Day rounds off 2024 campaign with focus on preventing accidents

-Striving to make workplaces where material handling equipment is in constant use safer environments for all has been the cornerstone of National Forklift Safety Day (NFSD) since the inaugural campaign six years ago.
-In 2024 the NFSD campaign has been a significant one, focussing on incident prevention and response.
+Striving to make workplaces where material handling equipment is in constant use safer environments for all has been the cornerstone of National Forklift Safety Day (NFSD).

-Supported by the tagline ‘Prevent – Manage – Learn’, the campaign has been spread across the past seven months rather than focus on a single day in June.
-As such, the ethos of ‘Make Every Day National Forklift Safety Day’ has taken on added significance.
+Supported by the tagline ‘Prevent – Manage – Learn’, the 2024 campaign has been spread across the past seven months which aligns with the ethos of ‘Make Every Day National Forklift Safety Day’.

 Each stage of the campaign has seen the release of new resources designed to reinforce a particular message.
 The final stage of the campaign looks at accident prevention and the tools available to operators looking to improve the efficiency of their lift truck operations and the safety of their sites.

-The resources include a harrowing interview video with Lisa Ramos, whose life was irrevocably changed in 2006 when she became an above-knee amputee after an accident where a fork lift truck reversed into her while she was in a designated walkway area in the warehouse where she worked with her husband.
+To conclude NFSD 2024, there is a harrowing video interview with Lisa Ramos, whose life was irrevocably changed in 2006 after an accident where a fork lift truck reversed into her while she was in a designated walkway area in the warehouse where she worked with her husband.

 She describes how the accident, which happened on her son’s 13th birthday, devastated her life and that of her family.
 She now campaigns for greater safety awareness in the workplace and urges businesses to take greater responsibility for the safety of their workforce.